2019 Trail Camera Shootout

 - The #1 thing you need to take into account is the Detection Shootout is the ultimate test of a camera's ability to detect and record activity.
 However, this is not the only consideration you should make when buying a camera.
 This test does not account for picture quality, battery life, video detection, case design, programming, etc. For an overall ranking of cameras that accounts for everything, we urge you to visit our Trail Camera Reviews.
 This page has all the cameras ranked from the highest overall score to the lowest.

 - The Shootout has many variables, the most obvious is the ambient temperature on the day of testing (For this year it was 60° F.).
 This is why it is imperative we test the cameras on the same day, at the same time.
 This gives us an apples to apples comparison.

-- We tested 100 (ish) cameras this year.
+- We put 66 cameras on the board this year.
 We tried to have doubles of every camera.
 If we didn't have a double of a particular model, then we had a camera that would have had the same detection circuit.

-- This year we had multiple trail camera manufacturers present for testing (Bushnell, Moultrie, Primos, Spypoint, Hawk, and Browning).
+- This year we had multiple trail camera manufacturers present for testing (Bushnell, Moultrie, Spypoint, and Stealth Cam).
 They were able to observe and go over the settings of their cameras to ensure proper setup for maximum detection.
 We enjoyed having them and welcome any and all trailcam manufacturers to these tests in the future.